 About Villa Park

-The village of Villa Park owes its founding to the hard-working employees of the Ovaltine chocolate company.
-The company built the DuPage County subdivision 1908 to ensure factory employees didn’t have transportation issues getting to work regardless of rain, sleet or snow.
+The Village of Villa Park owes its founding to the Ovaltine chocolate company, which built the DuPage County subdivision in 1908 to ensure factory employees didn’t have any transportation issues getting to work.

 Villa Park was incorporated in 1914 when two subdivisions were combined for a total of 300 residents.
 The Ovaltine factory closed in 1988 and later converted to loft apartments.

-Commuters enjoy direct access to downtown Chicago thanks to the village's train station on the Metra's Union Pacific/West line.
-The village’s proximity to several highways as well make it a convenient drive to O’Hare and Midway airports and nearby suburbs, including I-290, I-355, I-294, Illinois Route 53, Route 83, I-88, Route 38 and North Avenue in Chicago make it a convenient drive or train ride.
+Commuters enjoy direct access to downtown Chicago thanks to the village's train station on the Metra's Union Pacific West Line.
+The village’s proximity to several highways make it a convenient drive to O’Hare and Midway airports and nearby suburbs.

 Students in Villa Park are served by Villa Park School District 45, Salt Creek School District 48 and DuPage High School District 88.